optimalpse/optimalpse.github.io/content/authors/abdullah/_index.md

 ---
 # Display name
-title: Ilya Orson Sandoval
+title: Abdullah Bahamdan

 # Full name (for SEO)
-first_name: Ilya
+first_name: Abdullah
-last_name: Orson Sandoval
+last_name: Bahamdan

 # Username (this should match the folder name)
 authors:
-  - ilya
+  - abdullah

 # Is this the primary user of the site?
 superuser: false